 and $\mu_1=a>\mu(\cE)=\frac{(r-1)a+a-1}{r}=a-\frac{1}{r}>\mu_2=a-1$.
-We have that and we are in the conditions of applying \cite[Theorem 1.7]{B-S-hyper}: we have that for $m\gg 0$ the general member of $|m((r-1)a+b)H-m(r+1)\Sigma|$ has $\pr(\cE/\cE_1)$ as base locus, so if we consider $c$ general members of this linear system, they will intersect in a variety $X$ smooth outside the section $\pr(\cE/\cE_1)$.
+We have that so, as this ratio is between $\mu_1$ and $\mu_2$: we are in the conditions of applying \cite[Theorem 1.7]{B-S-hyper}.
+That theorem states that for $m\gg 0$ the general member of $|m((r+1)a-1)H-m(r+1)\Sigma|$ has $\pr(\cE/\cE_1)$ as base locus, so if we consider $c$ general members of this linear system, they will intersect in a variety $X$ smooth outside the section $\pr(\cE/\cE_1)$.
 Now we just need to observe that so by Corollary \ref{instability} we obtain the statement. \end{proof} \begin{remark} Note that an asymptotically Chow unstable complete intersection of general type need to be singular.
 Indeed, let $X$ be such a variety.
-By \cite{mabuki}, Chow-stability for $h\gg 0$ is equivalent to Hilbert-stability for$h\gg 0$.
+By \cite{mabuki}, Chow-stability for $h\gg 0$ is equivalent to Hilbert-stability for $h\gg 0$.
 By \cite[Corollary 4]{don}, this is implied by the existence of a K\"ahler-Einstein metric on $X$ (because the automorphism group of $X$ is finite).
 Hence, if a smooth complete intersection is not Chow-stable for $h\gg 0$, then it cannot carry a K\"ahler-Einstein metric.
 When $K_X$ is ample this cannot happen by Aubin-Yau Theorem. \end{remark}